Arnifabiziagne/Panorama/README.md

   - `"both"` — Log to both the console and file *(default value)*.

 ## Quick pages description
-  The menu allow to navigate on differents pages :
+  The menu allow to navigate on different pages :

   - DB management (available only in admin mode for server mode installation) : this page is used only on the start to create DB and load data.
-  - Home page : page to vizualise data (by defining the chromosome, start and stop or genome and gene_name / gene_id).
+  - Home page : page to visualize data (by defining the chromosome, start and stop or genome and gene_name / gene_id).
-  - GWAS : page to detect the nodes shared by a selection of haplotypes.
+  - Shared region discovery : page to detect the nodes shared by a selection of haplotypes.
 It computes the list of identified regions that can be exported in csv.
 Sequence associated to a region can be seen by clicking on "size" column.
   - Phylogenetic : on left it is possible to load a reference phylogenetic tree.
 On right, by clicking on the "Plot tree..." button it computes the tree of the region defined in the Home page.
   - Sequences : by clicking on the button it computes the sequence for each haplotype of the region selected in the home page.

+## Generate the database
+    There are 3 ways to generate database :
+    - From a dump file : this is the fastest way but the dump must be available.
+It uses the neo4j-admin load functionnality.
+If the neo4j.dump file is available, move or copy it into ./import directory, this file will be used to generate database.
+    - From csv file : it is a fast way to create the database if the csv files are available.
+It uses the neo4j-admin import functionnality.
+    - From the GFA file (and gtf / gff if available) : the database is constructed directly from the GFA file.
+This procedure can be usefull to add data but requires more time than other methods.
+It is not recommended for big gfa files.

 ## Server Mode Configuration